microsoft/nnfusion/artifacts/README.md

-# OSDI'23 Grinder Artifacts Evaluation
+# OSDI'23 Cocktailer Artifacts Evaluation

 ## 0. Overview
-This code branch is used for OSDI'23 Artifact Evaluation of paper #628, titled "Grinder: Analysis and Optimization for Dynamic Control Flow in Deep Learning".
+This code branch is used for OSDI'23 Artifact Evaluation of paper #628, titled "Cocktailer: Analysis and Optimization for Dynamic Control Flow in Deep Learning".

 ### Evaluation Setup
 * Artifacts Available:
-    * All Grinder related code are available under NNFusion open-source project located in: [https://github.com/microsoft/nnfusion/tree/TODO](https://github.com/microsoft/nnfusion/tree/TODO)
+    * All Cocktailer related code are available under NNFusion open-source project located in: [https://github.com/microsoft/nnfusion/tree/TODO](https://github.com/microsoft/nnfusion/tree/TODO)
 * Artifacts Functional:
-    * *Documentation*: the following of documents include detailed guidelines on how to build, install, test Grinder and the experiments to compare with other baselines.
+    * *Documentation*: the following of documents include detailed guidelines on how to build, install, test Cocktailer and the experiments to compare with other baselines.
-    * *Completeness*: the [C++ part](..) of Grinder has been merged into NNFusion in this branch, and the [Python part](ast_analyzer) is available in this artifact.
+    * *Completeness*: the [C++ part](..) of Cocktailer has been merged into NNFusion in this branch, and the [Python part](ast_analyzer) is available in this artifact.
     * *Exercisability*: under the *artifacts* folder, we prepare all the script and data to reproduce the experiements in individual folders named by the figure name in paper.
 * Results Reproduced:
     * To reproduce the main results presented in our paper, we provide Docker images containing all the environments and baseline software, and machines with the same configurations as we used in paper evaluation.
 We also provide detailed guideline to help reproduce the results step by step.